kaelzhang/node-ignore/README.md

 1. `ignore` is a standalone module, and is much simpler so that it could easy work with other programs, unlike [isaacs](https://npmjs.org/~isaacs)'s [fstream-ignore](https://npmjs.org/package/fstream-ignore) which must work with the modules of the fstream family.

-2. `ignore` only contains utility methods to filter paths according to the specified ignore rules.
+2. `ignore` only contains utility methods to filter paths according to the specified ignore rules, so

+- `ignore` never try to find out ignore rules by traversing directories or fetching from git configurations.

+- `ignore` don't cares about sub-modules of git projects.

 3. Exactly according to [gitignore man page](http://git-scm.com/docs/gitignore), fixes some known matching issues of fstream-ignore, such as:
-	- '`/*.js`' should match '`a.js`', but not '`abc/a.js`'.
+	- '`/*.js`' should only match '`a.js`', but not '`abc/a.js`'.
 	- '`**/foo`' should match '`foo`' anywhere.